 Unexcused absences shall result when a student is absent for lack of appropriate notification, and/or documentation by the parent to the school site, shopping trips, vacations, pleasure trips, truancy (skipping class), missing the school bus, oversleeping, excessive illness without doctor verification, suspension or dismissal from school, or other avoidable absences without pre-arrangement for an excused absence.
+In addition, an accumulation of three (3) unexcused "late to school" and /or "early check-outs" will result in one (1) unexcused absence.
+(See Section 6.505).

-In addition, a student who incurs numerous lates-to-school or early check-outs may result in an unexcused absence in their daily (truancy) attendance record.
+a student who incurs numerous lates to school or early check-outs may result in an unexcused absence in their daily (truancy) attendance record.